LADI/jack-audio-connection-kit-docs/RepositoryLayout.md

 * The official repo is the subversion one (see below)
 * There is a [git repo](http://repo.or.cz/w/jack2.git) for jack2 that tracks svn trunk in the master branch and has several git only branches.
-   [wiki:jack2_branching This page] describes jack2 source repositories, branches and the associated practices.
+   The [[jack2_branching]] page describes jack2 source repositories, branches and the associated practices.

 What used to be the old jackmp trunk is now part of the main repo.
 Or as Stephane puts it: